 And this is often where little cultural differences lead to misunderstanding each other.
 For a Dutchman, something might be friendly, while the same thing can come across as cold for you.

 The Dutch usually don't appreciate an enthusiastic "Hi, How are you today?" with a huge smile.
 It would scare them.
 If you want to hug too, they probably want to run.
-Starting with a little smile, a nod, and a hello or good morning, then full stop, is more than sufficient.
+Starting with a little smile, a nod, and a hello or good morning is more than sufficient.

 Are the Dutch arrogant?